 Intersex Care at Kind Clinic is designed to provide our adult (18+) patients with culturally aware care in a safe and affirming space.
 Kind Clinic is a judgment-free zone, and we will keep information about your visit and health private and confidential.
-Everyone should have access to high-quality care, regardless of insurance, immigration status, or identity.
+Everyone should have access to high-quality care, regardless of immigration status, or identity.
 We believe in kindness for all.
 Once receiving Intersex care with us, you can talk to our staff about if any of our other sexual wellness services are right for you, including PrEP and PEP Access, HIV Testing, STI Testing & Treatment, Gender-Affirming Care, and HIV Positive Care.

 To access Intersex care at Kind Clinic, you must first receive an Intersex diagnosis by another provider.